 All in all, the Buck Knives 119 is a legendary hunting knife and a must have for every hunter and / or knife collector out there!

-For other suggestions for the best knives to buy in 2020 click here.
+For other suggestions for hunting knives to buy in 2020 click here.